allysmith343/smithportfolio/menu/about.md

 ## Design for Dimensions

-We learned how to design for a target user group by re-designing Knotty&Board's website to fit 3 different screen sizes.
+We learned how to design for a target user group by re-designing Knotty & Board's website to fit 3 different screen sizes.
 We created personas to identify our users, drew many sketches, received feedback on our ideas, and made our final prototypes on Figma.

 **[Read more](https://allysmith343.github.io/smithportfolio/getting-started)**